joanrig/congress_front_end/devlog.md

 ###extra things to do

-2. figure out how to flip all cards.
+1. figure out how to flip all cards.
+2. add loading status/ indicators